jcwang123/DMNet/README.md

 ## Citation
-If you find LWANet useful in your research, please consider citing:
+If you find DMNet useful in your research, please consider citing:

 ```
 @inproceedings{wang2021efficient,